The-Fuse/Flask_app_on_heroku/readme.md

 ```

-##### GET "/actors"
+##### GET "/students"
-- Fetches a dictionary of all actors with key:value pair of total number of actors
+- Fetches a dictionary of all students with key:value pair of total number of students
 - Request Arguments: None
 - Permission: required
 - Returns: